 The tradition of a number of conferences organised before the Second World War was revived after the Baltic countries regained their independence in 1990.
 A series of conferences with a focus on various issues of research and its development are organised in one of the three Baltic countries or Finland every second year.
 Participants of these conferences are academies of sciences of these countries and representatives of the academies of sciences of the Baltic region.

-The themes and issues addressed during the recent decade included the following: dissemination of research results and the relationships between the research community and the general public (2010, Vilnius); the role of small countries in the European research space (2013, Tallinn); activities of academies of sciences in initiating and stimulating research and innovation (2015, Riga); research-based teacher training in the Baltic region (2017, Helsinki); genetics research and achievements, including population genetics in the Baltics (2019, Vilnius).
-The 17th conference "Mathematics for society" wil be held in Tallinn on 28–29 June 2021, see the announcement.
+The themes and issues addressed during the recent decade included the following: activities of academies of sciences in initiating and stimulating research and innovation (2015, Riga); research-based teacher training in the Baltic region (2017, Helsinki); genetics research and achievements, including population genetics in the Baltics (2019, Vilnius); persistent role of mathematics in meeting societal needs (2021, Vilnius) and energy for the future society (2023, Riga).
+The next conference is to be held in Helsinki in May 2025.